lefterav/ecowidgy_backend/README.md

 The back-end includes a database which contains the information about the environmental impact of specific product categories.
 It also provides a search function for particular products given their name and can perform the calculation of the emissions given a specific amount of the product.
 A basic web interface is provided, whether there is the possibility of providing a web-service API for supporting the function of browser based widgets.

-### Development framework

-The back-end is implemented in Python Django.

 ## Installation